galaxyproject/training-material/topics/visualisation/tutorials/jbrowse/tutorial.md

 >    ![Screenshot of JBrowse](../../images/jbrowse-gff-track.png "Screenshot of JBrowse")
 >
 >    > ### {% icon tip %} Error reading from name store
->    > If you see this error message:
 >    > ![error message](../../images/jbrowse/error.png)
+>    >
->    > Just click OK, this is a known bug.
+>    > If you see this error message, click OK, this is a known bug.
 >    {: .tip}
 >
 {: .hands_on}